Pick a Part That's New

 "Pick a Part That's New" is a song by Welsh rock band Stereophonics.
-It was released on 3 May 1999 as the third single from their second studio album, Performance and Cocktails (1999).
-The single reached number four on the UK Singles Chart and number 17 in Ireland.
+It was first released as a single on 27 February 1999 in Japan, serving as the band's debut single there.
+In the United Kingdom, it was issued on 3 May 1999 as the third single from their second studio album, Performance and Cocktails (1999).
+"Pick a Part That's New" reached number four on the UK Singles Chart and number 17 in Ireland.
 In March 2000, the song charted in Canada, peaking at number 22 on the RPM Top 30 Rock Report.
-The song was certified silver in the United Kingdom in 2017 for sales and streams exceeding 200,000 units.

-An acoustic version is found on CD2 of the "Pick a Part That's New" single.
+An acoustic version of the song is found on CD2 of the "Pick a Part That's New" single.
 A live version from Morfa Stadium is available on CD2 of the "I Wouldn't Believe Your Radio" single.

 Music video

 The music video features the band parodying the 1969 film The Italian Job in Turin and performing in a bus which is on a cliff edge.